zhangxuan1918/spark2.0/README.md

-# Dockerfile For Spark 2.0

-The Dockerfile creates a docker image with Spark2.0, Hadoop 2.7.2, Python2.7 and numpy 1.11.1 (configured with OpenBlas(https://github.com/xianyi/OpenBLAS)).

 # Pycharm Configuration

 To use Pycharm with docker, properly setup the remote interpreter.
 In your pyspark script, edit the configuration and